hmcts/chart-job/README.md

 - **key** is the named secret in the secret reference.
 - **disabled** is optional and used to disable setting this environment value.
 This can be used to override the behaviour of default chart secrets.

+## Active Cluster Check for CronJobs

+Chart-job v2.0.0 introduced an active cluster check for scheduling CronJobs.
+This ensures that a cronjob is enabled only for the active cluster in an environment.
+When the active cluster is changed, cronjob scheduling will automatically follow to the new active cluster.

+Prior to this cronjobs were often deployed per-cluster with disparate schedules within an environment to satisfy redundancy while avoiding concurrency.

+The active cluster check can be bypassed using the _disableActiveClusterCheck_ parameter if a cronjob needs to run on both clusters.
+In all other cases this is not advised.

 ## Configuration